Intergovernmentalism: Old, Liberal, and New

 - Mearsheimer, J. J. (1994).
 The false promise of international institutions.
 International Security, 19(3): 5–49.

 - McLean, I., & McMillan, A. (2009).
 Intergovernmentalism.
 The concise Oxford dictionary of politics (3rd ed.).
 Oxford, UK: Oxford University Press.

 - Milner, H. (1992).
 International theories of cooperation among nations: Strengths and weaknesses.
 World Politics, 3, 466–496.

 - Milward, A. S. (1984).
 The reconstruction of Western Europe, 1945–51.
 London, UK: Methuen.

 - Milward, A. S. (2000).
 The European rescue of the nation-state (2nd ed.).
 London, UK: Routledge.

 - Moravcsik, A. (1991).
 Negotiating the Single European Act: National interests and conventional statecraft in the European Community.
 International Organization, 45(1), 19–56.

 - Moravcsik, A. (1993a).
 Introduction: Integration international and domestic theories of international bargaining.
 In P. B. Evans, H. K. Jacobson, & R. D. Putnam (Eds.), Double-edged diplomacy: International, bargaining and domestic politics (pp. 3–42).
-Berkeley, CA: University of California Press.
+Berkeley: University of California Press.